-All students will select a specialization and are required to complete three 700-level courses in the specialization track selected.
+All students are required to select a specialization, which consists of three 700-level courses in the specialization track selected.
 Courses must be completed after the Core Courses and any other prerequisites for the courses.
 The specialization offerings have been determined by student interest and market need.

-While some courses are offered in a face-to-face format, many of these specialization courses are only offered in a fully online, 8-week format.
+- Accounting

-- Accounting (only offered online) - · Business Systems and Analytics - · Finance (will be required to take at least one online course) - · Health Systems Management (only offered online)
+- · Business Systems and Analytics

+- Finance

-- 4
+- Health Systems Management

-- · Management (only offered online)
+- Management

-- · Marketing (only offered online)
+- Marketing

 - · General Business Administration